Clones of pigmented words and realizations of special classes of monoids: Introduction

 In an initial, humble, and modest first step in this direction, we introduce a new combinatorial recipe to build clones of combinatorial objects.
-More precisely, given a monoid $\Monoid$, we construct a clone $\P(\Monoid)$ involving $\Monoid$-pigmented words, that are some words of integers whose letters are pigmented by elements of $\Monoid$.
+More precisely, given a monoid $\Monoid$, we construct a clone $\P(\Monoid)$ involving $\Monoid$-pigmented words, which are some words of integers whose each letter is accompanied by an element of $\Monoid$.
 The variety of algebras described by $\P(\Monoid)$, called variety of $\Monoid$-pigmented monoids, bears similarities to the variety of algebras described by the operad $\T(\Monoid)$, where $\T$ is a construction from monoids to operads introduced in~\cite{Gir15}.
-More specifically, the variety of $\Monoid$-pigmented algebras has an extra generator (playing the role of a unit) and some relations involving it compared to the variety of algebras described by $\T(\Monoid)$.
+More specifically, the variety of $\Monoid$-pigmented algebras has an extra nullary fundamental operation (playing the role of a unit) and some equations involving it compared to the variety of algebras described by $\T(\Monoid)$.
 For this reason, the present work can be seen as a continuation and a generalization of~\cite{Gir15}, but in the context of clones rather than of operads.

 The clone $\P(\Monoid)$ is rich enough to contain some notable quotients.
-In order to construct quotients of $\P(\Monoid)$, we consider clone congruences $\Equiv$ of $\P(\Monoid)$ each coming with a $\PSymbol$-symbol to decide whether two $\Monoid$-pigmented words are $\Equiv$-equivalent.
+In order to construct quotients of $\P(\Monoid)$, we consider clone congruences $\Equiv$ of $\P(\Monoid)$ each coming with a so-called $\PSymbol$-symbol to decide whether two $\Monoid$-pigmented words are $\Equiv$-equivalent.
 A $\PSymbol$-symbol for a clone congruence $\Equiv$ is a map sending an $\Monoid$-pigmented word to a representative of its $\Equiv$-equivalence class.
-Such maps enable us to obtain concrete realizations and presentations by generators and relations of quotients of $\P(\Monoid)$.
+Such maps enable us to obtain concrete realizations and presentations by generators and equations of quotients of $\P(\Monoid)$.
 The studied quotients of $\P(\Monoid)$ fit into a diagram of surjective clone morphisms generalizing some lattices of varieties of special classes of monoids (see~\cite{GLV22}) and of semigroups (see~\cite{Eva71,SVV09,KKP11}).
 In particular, we obtain as main results clone realizations of commutative monoids, left-regular bands, bounded semilattices, and regular bands.
 These clone realizations allow us to solve the word problem in these varieties by using algorithms akin to those developed in~\cite{SS82,NS00} for idempotent semigroups.